‘Obviously appears he was intoxicated': Dashcam video shows aftermath of crash involving sheriff

 SCHOOLCRAFT TOWNSHIP, Mich. — St. Joseph County Sheriff Mark Lillywhite was arrested on Sunday morning for driving while intoxicated in Schoolcraft Township.
-After a sobriety test he was taken to Kalamazoo County Jail but was released later that day.
+After a sobriety test, he was taken to Kalamazoo County Jail and was released later that day.

-Tuesday, the Secretary of State's office confirmed for Fox 17 that the vehicle he was driving belong to the sheriff's department.
+Tuesday, the Secretary of State's office confirmed for FOX 17 that the vehicle Lillywhite was driving belongs to the sheriff's department.

-Also on Tuesday, Fox 17 obtained dash-camera and body camera video, through a Freedom of Information Act.
+Also on Tuesday, FOX 17 obtained dash camera and body camera video, through a Freedom of Information Act request.
 It shows exactly what happened after the two-car crash occurred on U.S. 131 near XY Avenue.

+READ MORE: WATCH: Video shows scene of crash that led to sheriff's OWI arrest

 “I got both of these guys in my vehicle.
 The other driver is way down there in the ditch,” said one of the officers in the dash cam video.